Lily Allen: 2008–2011: It's Not Me, It's You and musical hiatus

 After the release of her first album, her parent record company, EMI, was taken over by Terra Firma.
 She also changed her management company from Empire Artist Management to Twenty-First Artists, although her core team remained in place.
 At the urging of her record company, Allen tried unsuccessfully to create the album with several writers and producers.
 Allen eventually returned to Greg Kurstin who had written three songs for Alright, Still.
 The album was produced by Kurstin at Eagle Rock Studios in Los Angeles.
 Before returning to Kus, Allen co-wrote the songs for the album with Kurstin who played piano on it.
 This is a change from her earlier work in which she wrote lyrics for finished tracks.
 Allen released a statement saying "We decided to try and make bigger sounding, more ethereal songs, real songs ...
 I wanted to work with one person from start to finish to make it one body of work.
 I wanted it to feel like it had some sort of integrity.
 I think I've grown up a bit as a person and I hope it reflects that."
-She posted two new song demos on her MySpace page and planned to release a mixtape to give her fans an idea of what the new direction was.
+She posted two new song demos on her Myspace page and planned to release a mixtape to give her fans an idea of what the new direction was.

 Allen cancelled a scheduled appearance at the 2008 Isle of Wight Festival, telling festival promoter John Giddings the reason for the cancellation was that her album was behind schedule.
 Giddings said that the reason given was not acceptable and possibly a lie.
 Giddings decided not to sue her.
 Photos of her drunk and topless in the Cannes Film Festival were also widely covered in the press.
 Her appearance at the 2008 Glamour Awards also generated criticism, as she showed up intoxicated wearing a dress covered in decapitated Bambi figures, and had an on-stage, expletive-laced exchange with Elton John.
 On 29 June 2008, Allen performed at the Glastonbury Festival alongside producer Mark Ronson.
 An emotional Allen dedicated her performance of "Littlest Things" to her grandmother who died the night before.
 It's Not Me, It's You was first scheduled for an early 2008 release, but her miscarriage and creative issues delayed the release date to the autumn.
-During autumn 2008, EMI was undergoing restructuring.
+In autumn 2008, EMI underwent a restructuring.
 Due to this environment, a decision was made to move the album's eventual release date.
 An online game, Escape the Fear, was created by Matmi as part of the viral marketing campaign targeted at people unaware of Allen or the album.
 Since its release, "The Game" has topped the worldwide viral charts three times, including the week of Christmas—a highly contested time of the year.
 By 18 February 2009, "The Game" had been played over two million times.
-The singer and The Clash guitarist Mick Jones performed The Clash's song "Straight to Hell" on an album for the charity Heroes.
+The singer and the Clash guitarist Mick Jones performed the Clash's song "Straight to Hell" on an album for the charity Heroes.